abiessener/fussbudget/README.md

 Fussbudget is a lightweight scheduling webapp that helps caregivers stay on top of the daily schedules of their charges and adapts to the unique challenges each day presents.
 Fussbudget builds out a schedule based on accepted general principles and gives caregivers the ability to modify it manually, as well as dynamically adapting to different wake-up times.

 ## Deployed
-Interact with a fully deployed and functional version of [Fussbudget on the web] (https://fussbudget.herokuapp.com).
+Interact with a fully deployed and functional version of [Fussbudget on the web](https://fussbudget.herokuapp.com).

 ## Built With